VerifiedarXiv:2312.0075224 min

 The Mamba block, end to end

-The selective SSM is the engine.
-The Mamba block is the car built around it, and the design goal was to make one simple block you can stack, with no separate attention or MLP layers.
+The selective SSM does the core computation; the Mamba block is the surrounding layer that puts it to use, and the design goal was to make one simple block you can stack, with no separate attention or MLP layers.
 It fuses the previous SSM layer (called H3) with a gated MLP into a single repeated unit.

 The block does five things, in order: